What have the FWOC councilors been doing?

 We believe that stage managers and actors deserve fair wages, that our employers should be working towards paying LIVING wages, that we need Equity ASMs on every agreement, and that our contracts need to Judge It By The Budget.
 These values are universal, and apply to all our members, no matter where they happen to be living.

-Why is the 2018 AEA election so important?
+Why was the 2018 AEA election so important?

-2018 marks the beginning of the transition to bi-annual elections at Equity, which means the Council we elect this year will be the Council we have until 2020.
-Also, to accommodate that transition, this year’s election will be the largest in the history of the union, with more than ⅔ of seats on the Council up for grabs.
-It’s a huge opportunity to make an enormous impact on how our union operates.
+2018 marked the beginning of the transition to bi-annual elections at Equity, which means the Council we elected that year is the Council we have until 2020.
+Also, to accommodate that transition, the 2018 elections were the largest in the history of the union, with more than ⅔ of seats on the Council up for grabs.

-How many seats are up in this election?
+How many seats were up in the 2018 election?

-There are 55 seats up for this election.
+There were 55 seats up in the 2018 election.
 All 8 Officer Seats, and 47 of the 75 Councilor seats.

 - 8 National Officer